saidvandeklundert/learn/_posts/2021-08-14-rust-slice.md

 slice[1]; // 1
 ```

-The slice lenght is not (always) known at compile time.
+The slice length is not (always) known at compile time.
 The compiler will not save you in case you access an index value that is out of bounds:

 ```rust
 slice[100];